 - Keep your dog on a lead if you are walking close to cliff tops/edges or fast flowing rivers.

 - Check the tide times and weather before you head out.
 Thanet’s tidal cut-off high risk areas : Dumpton Gap, Botany Bay, Kingsgate Bay; and Stone Bay and environs

 - Always carry a ‘calling for help’ device such as a fully charged mobile phone which is stored in a waterproof case which is easily accessible

 - If your dog enters the water or gets stuck in mud, don’t go in after them.
 Re-locate to a place of safety and call them – it is highly likely that your dog will get to safety themselves

 - If you’re worried about your doggie, dial ‘999’ or ‘112’ and ask for the Coastguard straight away, every second counts.

-Take a look at this compilation of RNLI dog rescues from 2018 Credit RNLI
+The compilation above shows RNLI dog rescues from 2018 Credit : RNLI

-The above video shows a lady walking her dog along the beach being rescued by the RNLI New Brighton lifeboat crew after getting stuck in mud in February 2019.
-HM Coastguard Crosby were tasked but were stood down en route.
+The above video clip shows a lady and her dog being rescued by New Brighton lifeboat after getting stuck in mud (February 2019).
+Coastguard Rescue Team Crosby were tasked but were stood down en-route.

-From time to time our Community Safety Team runs coastal dog safety events around the Thanet coast sharing safety advice and giving out free doggie treats.
+From time to time our Community Safety Team run coastal dog safety events around the Thanet coast sharing safety advice by giving out free doggie treats and tennis balls.
 Keep tuned to our social media channels to find out when they are taking place.
 Twitter, Facebook and Instagram

 Other useful links: